back to

 Tadd's comment on antennas

 My understanding of antennas is really limited.
 But.... i've found some rules of thumb to make things easy.
+Note: In this context, "magic" is a synonym for "physics".
 With my tongue-in-cheek method of antenna characterizations.. you have 4 types of antennas

 1. dipoles